Is your resume format that important? Oh yes!

-Your resume format can decide how quickly – or slowly – a recruiter or potential employee can see what you bring to the table.
+Your resume format can decide how quickly – or slowly – a recruiter or potential employer can see what you can bring to the table.

 Competition for jobs is tough and a good resume can make all the difference between being invited to interview and being turned down before you even get a chance to speak to your potential employers.

 When faced with a pile of resumes, interviewers look for any little reason to throw a resume on the ‘discard’ pile and bring their list for interview down to a manageable level.